alexvaut/cStatsExporter/README.md

 # cStatsExporter
-Windows Docker Stats exporter for Prometheus.io.
-Compatible with cadvisor metrics !
+Windows Docker Stats exporter for Prometheus.io. compatible with cadvisor metrics !

 Cadvisor is doing a very good job on linux while on windows there isn't anything.